Run for Office

 County, State and Federal Elections

 In even-numbered years, election for county, state, and federal offices are held.
-The next deadline to run for these elections is in the first week of January 2012.
-If you wish to run for state or federal office in November 2012, you must submit an Application for Nomination form to State Chair Patrick Dixon before this January deadline.
-If you run for a county office, the same Application for Nomination Form should be delivered to our County Chair Bo Zimmerman.
-The 2010 Candidate’s Guide is available at the Secretary of State’s website, but some laws and other details may change for the 2012 elections.
+If you wish to run for state or federal office in November, you must submit an Application for Nomination form to the State Chair before the prior December deadline.
+If you run for a county office, the same Application for Nomination Form should be delivered to our County Chair.
+The Candidate’s Guide is available at the Secretary of State’s website, but some laws and other details may change for the current elections.

 The procedure for nominating minor party candidates by convention is governed by Chapter 181 of the Texas Election Code.
 Id. § 181.001.
 To be considered for nomination by a convention, a candidate, for an office other than president and vice-president of the United States, must make an application for nomination.
 Id. § 181.031(a).
 The application must be filed no later than 5:00 p.m. on January 2 preceding the minor party’s convention Id. § 181.033.
 Candidates seeking nomination for a state or district office must file with the state party chair.
 Id. § 181.032(a)(1).
 Candidates for county or precinct offices must file applications with the county party chair.
 Id. § 181.032(a)(2).
 The state and county chairs must file a list of candidates with the Secretary of State not later than 10 days after the filing deadline.